3 Tips for Introverts to Make Receiving Gifts Less Awkward

 More than that, I seemed to struggle with any appropriate response to presents.
 I appreciated them, but I always felt like my smile wasn’t big enough.
 Or that my eyes weren’t opening wide enough… or that my mouth wasn’t registering enough shock.
 Or even that I didn’t immediately jump up and hug the gift-giver and thank them in tears.

 Of course, like anyone else, I liked getting free stuff, but a lot of times it just seemed like another ritual that needed to be done, so I went along with it.

 ‘But I Don’t Need This’

 While this works for me a lot of times, it can work against me when receiving gifts from other people, especially during the holidays.
 Not only does it make buying me gifts that I “need” terribly difficult, but often my brain’s first response to receiving a gift is a logical one: “I don’t need this.”
-While that may be true, that thought combined with my “INTJ death stare” dampens the holiday cheer that my wife is trying to spread.
+While that fact may be true, the thought dampens the holiday cheer that my wife is trying to spread.

 3 Gift-Receiving Tips for Introverts